-With his new seafood cookbook Hook, Line and Supper coming out on May 7, the Orangevale-based food blogger Hank Shaw shares some true fish tales.
+With his new seafood cookbook Hook, Line and Supper coming out, the Orangevale-based food blogger Hank Shaw shares some true fish tales.

 You’ve been an angler your whole life.
 Tell me about the one that got away.

 I’ll preface this by saying that I was on a packed boat with lots of people I don’t know.
 And when that happens, it’s quite often that you will be fishing next to people that don’t really know how to fish.
 Ninety-nine times out of 100, that’s no big deal.
 This was the one time out of 100.

 So I’m fishing out of Wilmington, North Carolina, and we’re in blue water.
 The prize on that day would be a grouper—and sure enough, I hook into a big old gag grouper.
 When I say that, I mean 50, 60 pounds.
 And there’s a woman next to me, and she’s clearly never fished before.
 She’s freaking out because she has what is essentially an undersized black sea bass, maybe a 9- or 12-inch fish, circling just under the surface at the end of her line.
 And she’s like, “Net!
 Net!
 I need the net!”
 And you don’t need a net for fish that small.
 The saying is, “Lift them or lose them,” and I keep saying, “Lift the fish up!
 Lift it over the rail!
 Lift it over the rail!”
 And she’s not doing it.
 She’s letting this fish swim around just under the surface.
 Well, I knew exactly what was going to happen.
 I get this gag grouper almost to the top of the water.
 It’s a gigantic fish.
 And what happens?
 The stupid little black sea bass swims a circle around my line.
 TINK!
 My line snaps and that gag grouper goes back down to the bottom.
 I was so mad.
 This is now over 20 years later, and I’m still mad about it.

 I read that your mom taught you how to fish when you were 5 years old.
 What are some memories you have of that?